AbyelT/DD2482-devops-tasks/test2/step5.md

 ## Building and pushing your function

-The hello.yml file contains the following:
+Open the hello.yml file in the IDE tab.
+It should contain the following:
 ```
 version: 1.0
 provider: